ovh/cds/docs/content/tutorials/tutorials.service-link-requirement-pg.md

 #### Add a step of type `script`

-docker image `postgres:9.5.3` start a nginx at startup.
-So, it's now available on `http://mynginx`
+docker image `postgres:9.5.3` start a postgresql at startup.
+So, it's now available on `mypg`

 ```bash
 #!/bin/bash